Automattic/jsconfar-workshop/Readme.md

 =================

 Workshop repository for [jsconfar.com](http://www.jsconfar.com) - Nov 28, 2014

-Let's create an application to administer WordPress services.
-The source of these services can reside in WordPress.com or a WordPress installacion (aka WordPress.org).
+# Before to start

+To expedite the workshop would be ideal to try to have some tools installed on our system.

 # Modules

-1. Services Connect
+1. Simple server-side application

-  We create a nodeijs application to connect it with WordPress.
+  We create a nodejs application to connect with WordPress.
-  We use `node-wpcom-oauth` to get oauth authorization and use `wpcom.js` to connect out application with services.
+  We use `node-wpcom-oauth` to get oauth authorization and then use `wpcom.js` to connect out application with services.

   a.
 Create/grab a WordPress service